A Cinderella Story

 A Cinderella Story is a 2004 American teen romantic comedy film directed by Mark Rosman, written by Leigh Dunlap and starring Hilary Duff, Chad Michael Murray, Jennifer Coolidge, and Regina King.

 A modernization of the classic Cinderella folklore, the film's plot revolves around two internet pen pals who plan to meet in person at their high school's Halloween dance.

-The film was released on July 16, 2004.
-While it received negative reviews from critics, the film was a box office success, grossing $70 million against its $19 million budget, and inspired multiple straight-to-video sequels.
+The film was released on July 16, 2004, and grossed $70.1 million against its $19 million budget.
+It inspired multiple straight-to-video films.
 Over the years, it has developed into a cult classic.

 Plot

-Samantha "Sam" Montgomery is raised by her father Hal, who runs a diner in the San Fernando Valley.
-Hal dies in the 1994 Northridge earthquake apparently without leaving a will, leading Sam's vain and greedy stepmother Fiona to inherit everything.
-Eight years later, 17-year-old Sam is tormented by Fiona and her twin daughters Brianna and Gabriella, while the community faces a drought.
-Sam and her best friend Carter, an aspiring actor, are bullied by the popular clique at school, led by head cheerleader Shelby.
-Forced to work at the diner to save money to attend Princeton, Sam is looked after by longtime manager Rhonda, and confides in her online pen pal "Nomad", who shares her dream to attend Princeton to become a writer.
-Unbeknownst to Sam, "Nomad" is Austin Ames, the popular but unhappy school quarterback and Shelby’s boyfriend, whose father expects him to attend the University of Southern California.
+Samantha "Sam" Montgomery is raised by her widowed father Hal, who runs a diner in the San Fernando Valley.
+He marries the vain and greedy Fiona, who has twin daughters, Brianna and Gabriella.
+When Sam is nine years old, Hal dies in the 1994 Northridge earthquake apparently without leaving a will, leading Fiona to inherit everything.

+Eight years later, 17-year-old Sam is bullied by her stepfamily, while the community faces a drought.
+She and her best friend and aspiring actor Carter Farrell are tormented by the popular clique at school, led by head cheerleader and mean girl Shelby Cummings.

+Forced to work at the diner to save money to attend Princeton University, Sam is looked after by longtime manager Rhonda and confides in her online pen pal "Nomad", who shares her dream to attend Princeton to become a writer.
+Unbeknownst to Sam, "Nomad" is Austin Ames, the popular but unhappy school quarterback and Shelby's boyfriend, whose father Andy expects him to attend USC.

-Sam agrees to meet "Nomad" at the school Halloween dance, and Austin breaks up with Shelby.
-Fiona refuses to give Sam the night off to attend the dance, but Rhonda and Carter intervene, and Rhonda gives Sam a mask and wedding dress to wear as "Cinderella".
+Sam agrees to meet "Nomad" at the school Halloween dance and Austin breaks up with Shelby, although she is in denial.
+Fiona refuses to give Sam the night off to attend the dance, but Rhonda and Carter intervene.
+Rhonda gives her a mask and her old wedding dress to wear as "Cinderella".
 Dressed as "Prince Charming", Austin reveals to Sam that he is "Nomad" but does not recognize her under her mask, and they share a romantic dance.

-A masked Carter makes out with Shelby after defending her from the unwanted advances of Austin’s friend, but is forced to drive Sam back to the diner before Fiona discovers she is gone.
-As they leave, Sam drops her cell phone, which is found by Austin, as he and the missing Cinderella are named homecoming prince and princess.
-The diner staff stall Fiona and her daughters, and Sam arrives just in time, thankfully avoiding having Fiona come into the kitchen to confront her as she was still wearing the dress under her normal clothes.
+A masked Carter makes out with Shelby after defending her from the unwanted advances of Austin's friend, but has to hurry Sam back to the diner before Fiona returns at midnight.
+As they leave, Sam drops her cell phone, which Austin finds, as he and the missing Cinderella are crowned homecoming prince and princess.
+The diner staff stalls Fiona and her daughters, and Sam arrives just in time.